IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ##### 3.78.4.4.2 Message Semantics
 The Retrieve Patient Resource response is sent from the Patient Demographics Supplier to the Patient Demographics Consumer as a single Patient Resource.
 See http://hl7.org/fhir/R4/patient.html for details on this resource.

-See ITI TF-2x: Appendix Z.6 for more details on response format handling.
+See [ITI TF-2x: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) for more details on response format handling.
 See ITI TF-2x: Appendix Z.7 for handling guidance for Access Denied.

 If the Patient Demographics Supplier is unable to produce a response in the requested format, it shall respond with an `HTTP 400` error indicating that it was unable to fulfill the request.
 The Patient Demographics Supplier may be capable of servicing requests for response formats not listed, but shall, at minimum, be capable of producing XML and JSON encodings.

 ###### 3.78.4.4.2.1 Patient Resource Definition in the Context of Retrieve Patient Resource Response
-The Patient Resource definition in the context of a retrieve operation is identical to the constraints placed on the Patient Resource for a search (see Section 3.78.4.2.2.1)
+The Patient Resource definition in the context of a retrieve operation is identical to the constraints placed on the Patient Resource for a search (see Section 3.78.4.2.2.1 above)

 For the complete FHIR definition of this Resource, see http://hl7.org/fhir/R4/patient.html.

 ### 3.78.5 Security Considerations
-See the general Security Consideration in ITI TF-1: 38.5
+See the general Security Consideration in [ITI TF-1: 38.5](security_considerations.html)

 #### 3.78.5.1 Security Audit Considerations

 The Security audit criteria are similar to those for the Patient Demographics Query [ITI-21] as this transaction discloses the same type of patient information.
-The Mobile Patient Demographics Query is a Query Information event as defined in ITI TF-2a: Table 3.20.4.1.1.1-1.
-The message shall comply with the requirements in ITI TF-2a: 3.21.5.1 following differences:
+The Mobile Patient Demographics Query is a Query Information event as defined in [ITI TF-2a: Table 3.20.4.1.1.1-1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html).
+The message shall comply with the requirements in [ITI TF-2a: 3.21.5.1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html) following differences:

-The Security audit criteria are similar to those for the Patient Demographics Query [ITI-21] as this transaction discloses the same type of patient information.
+The Security audit criteria are similar to those for the [Patient Demographics Query \[ITI-21\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html) as this transaction discloses the same type of patient information.
 The Mobile Patient Demographics Query is a Query Information event as defined in ITI TF-2a: Table 3.20.4.1.1.1-1.
 The message shall comply with the requirements in ITI TF-2a: 3.21.5.1 following differences:
 *	EventTypeCode = EV(“ITI-78”, “IHE Transactions”, “Mobile Patient Demographics Query”)
 *	Query Parameters (AuditMessage/ParticipantObjectIdentification)
     *	ParticipantObjectIdTypeCode = EV(“ITI-78”, “IHE Transactions”, “Mobile Patient Demographics Query”)